 This paper was presented at the 9th Annual Municipal Finance Conference on July 13-14, 2020.

-The author did not receive financial support from any firm or person with a financial or political interest in this article.
-Neither is he currently an officer, director, or board member of any organization with an interest in this article.
+The authors did not receive financial support from any firm or person with a financial or political interest in this article.
+None is currently an officer, director, or board member of any organization with an interest in this article.